theramiyer/blog/_posts/2019/2019-08-13-kashmir-and-article-370-part-three.md

 - Aksai Chin
 - Trans-Karakoram Tract

 The United States Library of Congress has a pictorial representation of the map.
-(The region shaded with red lines is the Trans-Karakoram Tract.)
+(The region shaded with green lines is the Trans-Karakoram Tract.)

 ![Map of the Kashmir Region: United States Library of Congress \| Wikipedia](https://upload.wikimedia.org/wikipedia/commons/8/84/Kashmir_map_big.jpg)